Alphonso Davies: 2022 World Cup cycle

+2023 Nations League Finals, 2024 Copa América, and Captaincy

 In June 2023, Davies was named to the final 23-man squad for Canada ahead of the 2023 CONCACAF Nations League Finals.
 Having missed the final months of the club season due to a hamstring injury, Davies did not start in the semi-final against Panama, but came off the bench as a substitute in the second half and scored the team's second goal in a 2–0 victory.
 Canada advanced to the tournament final against the United States, their first tournament final in 23 years, but lost 2–0 to the Americans.

 Davies captained Canada for the first time in a friendly against the Netherlands on June 6, 2024.
 On June 15, Davies was named to Canada's squad for the 2024 Copa América.
 He was later named the team's captain for the tournament by head coach Jesse Marsch, succeeding longtime veterans Atiba Hutchinson and Milan Borjan.
-Davies would captain his country all the way to the semifinals of the tournament, with Canada finishing fourth.
+Davies would captain his country all the way to the semifinals of the tournament, with Canada finishing fourth following a 4–3 penalty shoot-out loss to Uruguay in the third-place playoff after a 2–2 draw.

 In a September 2024 friendly in Kansas City, Kansas, Davies captained Les Rouges to a 2–1 win against the United States, their first on American soil since 1957.